webspam/hdtSMP64/README.md

 check capabilities of any cards it finds, so may crash if your card is too old.
 It was developed for a GeForce 10 series card, so should work on those or anything newer.

+The absolute minimum required compute capability is 3.5, to support dynamic parallelism.
+However, the plugin is compiled for compute capability 5.0 for better performance with atomic operations.
+Therefore you will need at least a Maxwell card to use the stock plugin, or a late model Kepler card if you compile it yourself.

 The following parts of the collision algortihm are currently GPU accelerated:

 * Vertex position calculations for skinned mesh bodies